israel-dryer/ttkbootstrap/docs/styleguide.md

 ### Inverse label

+This style features a label with colors that are inverted versions of the default colors.
+The [selected color](#colors) changes the background color instead of the foreground color.

-The colors for this style are an inverted version of the _normal_ style.
-The foreground color becomes the background color, and vice versa.
-This is especially useful when you are adding labels to a colored `Frame`, or you want to add a [label heading](gallery.md#media-player) that does not have a default background color.
+This is especially useful when you are adding labels to a styled `Frame`, or you want to add a [label heading](gallery.md#media-player) that does not have a default background color.

 ![inverse label](./assets/widget-styles/inverse-label.png)